The Principles of Philosophy and the Method of Realism

-The Principles of Philosophy and the Method of Realism (اصول فلسفه و روش رئالیسم) is a book containing of 14 articles by Muhammad Husayn Tabatabai on Islamic philosophy and Epistemology which has been published in 5 volumes.
+The Principles of Philosophy and the Method of Realism (اصول فلسفه و روش رئالیسم) is a book containing 14 articles by Muhammad Husayn Tabatabai on Islamic philosophy and Epistemology which has been published in 5 volumes.
 The book with comprehensive explanations and footnotes by Morteza Motahhari, is a book consisting of a short course in Islamic epistemology.
 The book discusses the most basic issues of Islamic philosophy with a simple and general text.
 The book not only contains important issues of old and new philosophy, but also includes an innovative text in the field of Islamic philosophy.
 It has also examined and critiqued Western philosophy.

 Outline

 The book "The Principles of Philosophy and the Method of Realism" is a five-volume collection written by Allamah Muhammad Husayn Tabatabai, on which his disciple Morteza Motahhari, has written comprehensive footnotes in explaining the contents of the text.

 The author, Allamah Tabatabai, firstly, does not restrict philosophy to Islam or the East, and secondly, he seems to have a special understanding of the interpretation of realism and interpret it as clear-sightedness, seeking the right and surrendering to the truth, which is innate in human.
 In fact, with this collection, Allamah Tabatabai wanted to call free, truth-seeking people to think, reflect, debate and accompany.

 In the book "The Principles of Philosophy and the Method of Realism", Tabatabai has expressed his thoughts; The book also includes the philosophical thoughts of Morteza Motahhari, Tabatabai's disciple.
 From the point of view of Tabatabai's realism, reality is proved briefly and not completely; This realism also says that knowledge depends on us and it is not given, and the adaptation of knowledge to the given is briefly and not completely.
 Man's access to the reality outside of himself is also brief, not complete.
 In general, Tabatabai says that we want the reality; But in practice we only acquire knowledge, and reality itself does not reach us; From Tabatabai's speech it can be concluded that human knowledge is not a pure reality; Rather, it reflects the fact that it is represented in the perceptual system by the perceptual system.

 Tabatabai says: It is not the case that human beings have understood the reality as it is; Rather, they have each realized a direction and an aspect of reality.
 They overlap these thoughts to get to the reality better.
 This becomes the interaction between the perceivers.
 The result of this interactive realism, in the sense that it has an epistemological aspects in politics and society as Tabatabai says: social thinking, social contemplation, social ijtihad; That is, his theology is also influenced by his epistemology.
 The theories he has in the field of politics are also influenced by his epistemology, which we can call interactive realism.